Senate GOP votes down bill calling on VA to study marijuana as PTSD, pain remedy

 The blueprint pushes the VA to move ahead on a “large scale” study and a potential clinical trial to determine whether marijuana should be used to treat veterans.

-“Today, it’s time to put political differences aside and do what’s right for our veterans,” Tester said.
+“Today, it’s time to put political differences aside and do what’s right for our veterans,” he said.

 Use of cannabis has increased across the country, with 20 states having legalized it for recreational use.
 However, it remains illegal federally, meaning the VA cannot recommend its use to veterans in any way.